leaksignal/testing-environments/README.md

 ### Monitoring

 This is the configuration for a quick and easy monitoring system with Prometheus and Grafana.
+It gives you visibility of:
+* Sensitive data per minute for /*.
+This allows teams to baseline the current sensitive data that is served from a given path or microservice.
+* Exploits per minute.
+Is there flawed API logic or configuration files causing data to be leaked.
+Or worse, are you open to an RCE/Ransomware attack?

 ![](/assets/LS-dashboard-grafana.png)
 * Prometheus is at http://[IP]]:9090/targets
 * Grafana is at http://[IP]]:9091/login